noahzong/Pokemon_RL_Model/README.md

 ```
 node pokemon-showdown start --no-security
 ```
-This should create a private showdown server on localhost
+This should create a private showdown server hosted locally.
+Once the server is running, you can begin running the actual project
-4. Clone this repo
+4. Clone this repo (Pokemon_RL_Model)
 5. Run reinforcement_bot.py

 ```